 How Do Parenting Plans and Court Orders Work in Queensland?

 In Queensland, parents can make a parenting plan, which is a written agreement about parenting arrangements (living arrangements, time with each parent, decision-making responsibilities).
 A parenting plan is informal and not legally enforceable.
+If parents want a binding agreement, they can apply for consent orders, which are court-approved and legally enforceable.

+If parents cannot agree, they may apply for parenting orders through the court system.
 When disputes occur, the courts intervene under the federal legislation to make orders that serve the child’s best interests.

 Legal Considerations for Parenting Arrangements in Queensland